You said you must go to him; I said go

 Is so unclear; you left his bed and board

-For arms sincere, some tripe as such, your plea
+For arms sincere, so claimed your forlorn plea

-To a wounded heart that now believes no words.
+To a trusting heart that now believes no words.

 Goodbye I said, compassion I must learn.